Shopify/polaris/README.md

 [Percy](https://percy.io/) runs for every pull request.
 Percy is a tool that compares screenshots for every single component we have in the library.

 Percy is not always 100% accurate.
 Since it uses screenshot comparison, even browser sub-pixel rendering differences can cause Percy to ask for user confirmation of whether a change was intended or not.
-In cases like that, use your best judgement to determine whether you need to address it or not.
+In cases like that, use your best judgment to determine whether you need to address it or not.
 This is why the choice to approve something or not is always manual.
-While everyone can view changes, only members of the Shopify team an approve changes.
+While everyone can view changes, only members of the Shopify team can approve changes.

 #### Manual visual regression testing